Fire and rescue services

 More information:

-Crime is high in Kenya.
+Crime is high in Kenya and increases during holiday periods.

 Incidents of armed robbery, carjacking, kidnapping and muggings are possible in: